S H O N A R E P P E

 Key Learnings

 Public attitudes toward wasps are deeply negative, shaped by cultural symbolism and fear established at an early age.
 Music and humour proved powerful tools for engagement and social commentary.
-The Festival environment emerged as ideal venues for testing unconventional performances and connecting with diverse, intergenerational audiences.
+This all confirmed the project’s potential to challenge prejudice and misinformation through music, creativity and play.

 Album Creation